Sacred Places Near Me

 The Jewish cemetery remains an active burial site, though many graves were desecrated during Jordanian control (1948–1967).
 Restoration and maintenance continue.

-Garden of Gethsemane and Church of All Nations - Franciscan.
-Church of Mary Magdalene - Russian Orthodox.
-Chapel of the Ascension - Islamic Waqf (open to Christians).
-Dominus Flevit - Franciscan.
-Church of the Pater Noster - Carmelite Sisters.
+Multiple churches and religious sites on the mountain are administered by various Christian denominations.
+The Garden of Gethsemane and Church of All Nations are Franciscan.
+The Church of Mary Magdalene belongs to the Russian Orthodox Church.
+The Chapel of the Ascension is administered by the Islamic Waqf but open to Christians.
+Dominus Flevit is Franciscan, and the Church of the Pater Noster is maintained by the Carmelite Sisters.

 The mountain provides the most famous panoramic view of Jerusalem's Old City and is a popular destination for tour groups and pilgrims.